-The best way to start a project is to base it on a already available project distribution.
-There are distributions for general web projects or for projects that require an micro-framework style approach.
+The best way to start a app is to base it on a already available application distribution.
+There are distributions for general web apps or for apps that require an micro-framework style approach.
 Distributions come with a predefined app file structure, some boilerplate code and the bundled core library.

-We'll base our new project off the officially supported standard distribution.
+We'll base our new app off the officially supported standard distribution.

-For the start we'll use composer to create our project in
+For the start we'll use composer to create our application in

 the current directory as